--lealth & Wellness is another area of financial support received by the Center to assist those that are less fortunate and in need.
+Another area of financial support received by the Center to assist those that are less fortunate and in need.

 The Sisters of Charity of the Incarnate Word donated \$15,000 to continue the annual Girls Summit previously conducted by Women's Global Connection.
 The program focuses on empowering young women in today's global society.